Cloodot

 PUT/api/v1/skillsets/{id}/configUpdate config values

-ActionResponse Reference
+ActionResponse reference

 Schema